firebed/aade-mydata/README.md

 ## Setup

-Once you have the user id and the subscription key use the following code to set the environment and the credentials:
+Once you have the user id and the subscription key, use the following code to set the environment and the credentials:

 ```php
 $env = "dev"; // For production use "prod"